-If a foreign investor wishes to have a presence in Vietnam, but does not want- or is not yet ready- to invest in the country, a representative office might bridge the gap.
+Final step is opening of bank account, payment of investment capital, appointment of legal representative(s) and hiring of staff. - to invest in the country, a representative office might bridge the gap.
 In general, setting up a representative office is quicker and less complicated than acquiring an ERC and IRC.
 One of the conditions is that the foreign investor's business must have been operational for at least one year before the foreign investor can submit an application.